What Is Service-Learning?

-See the current listing of Spring 2017 Service-Learning Classes
+See the current listing of Fall 2017 Service-Learning Classes

 The mission of the CITL's Service-Learning Program is to promote service-learning as an integral and enriching aspect of a student's education and to foster university engagement with the larger community that furthers the academic and public purposes of the university.
 Through its support for service-learning and community-based research, the Service-Learning Program creates opportunities for Indiana University students, faculty, and staff to learn in partnership with the community and to develop competencies that promote the advancement of a socially responsible citizenry.

 Program staff may also consult with faculty and programs about the wider uses of engaged learning within the curriculum.